Delhi govt to redevelop five markets to make them 'world class', says Kejriwal | Science-Environment

 ''Kamla Nagar, for instance, is a youth hangout zone, Khari Baoli is known for the best spices, Lajpat Nagar is a one-stop destination for wedding shopping, Sarojini Nagar is known for its street fashion while Kirti Nagar is a popular furniture and household decor market,'' Kejriwal said, listing the markets chosen.

-He added that there will be a design competition to finalise the redevelopment plan.
+He added there will be a design competition to finalise the redevelopment plan.

 ''The next step would be a design competition in which the country's best designers and architects will participate.
 We will announce this design competition in the next six weeks.
-These markets will be redeveloped on the basis of best designs from the competition,'' Kejriwal said.
+These markets will be redeveloped based on best designs from the competition,'' Kejriwal said.

 However, he did not divulge the details and modalities of the competition.